jamiewannenburg/uacalcsrc/tasks/Task 65 - AlgebraIO.md

 **Key Findings:**
 1. **All 6 dependencies are COMPLETED** (100% complete)
-2. **All required algebra types are IMPLEMENTED** (BasicSmallAlgebra, ProductAlgebra, Subalgebra, QuotientAlgebra, etc.)
+2. **All required algebra types are IMPLEMENTED** (BasicAlgebra, ProductAlgebra, Subalgebra, QuotientAlgebra, etc.)
 3. **All 18 methods can be implemented now** (100% of functionality)
 4. **No remaining dependencies**: All dependencies are complete